Types of Sentences

 - Don’t drink too much cool drinks.

-Many imperative sentences end in periods, but some of the more forceful demands may end in an exclamation point to highlight the emotion.
+Many imperative sentences end in periods, but some of the more forceful demands may end in an exclamation mark to highlight the emotion.

 One can identify an imperative sentence because it appears to be missing a subject.

-However, the command of each imperative is directed at ‘you’, it is understood that the subject is ‘you’.
+However, the command of each imperative is directed at ‘you’; therefore, it is understood that the subject is ‘you’.

 Types of Imperative Sentence